neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Passman.md

 Therefore we recommend downloading the files manually from Passman and storing them in Nextcloud.
 After this you can edit the password and add a custom field with the type "file" and choose the file from the file dialog.

-**Note:** If you want to store secret files like private keys, we recommend that you use the [Nextcloud E2E Encryption](https://nextcloud.com/endtoend/).
+> :star: If you want to store secret files like private keys, we recommend that you use the [Nextcloud E2E Encryption](https://nextcloud.com/endtoend/).

 #### Long custom field names / values are truncated
 If you have custom fields with a label that exceeds 48 characters or a value that exceeds 320 characters, it will be truncated to fit the length limitations of Passwords.